 The power of combining words and images is immeasurable and taps into the potential of the human brain like few other tools.
 Perhaps you are somewhat skeptical of the claims of effectiveness.
 Numerous studies have confirmed the how effective the tool is for various tasks, which are easily located online.

-This is an invaluable tool for your toolbox as you are in the process of transforming your retirement.
+This is an invaluable tool for your toolbox as you are in the process of transforming your years after 50.
 Other posts will go into more detail about how to use mind mapping.

-Now that you have created at least one vision board as you are transforming your retirement, what’s next?
+Now that you have created at least one vision board as you are transforming your years after 50, what’s next?
 There are alternate ways to “activate” the power of vision boards.
 Most proponents advocate placing them where you can see them daily, preferably multiple times daily.
 This repeated exposure develops strong neural pathways in your brain to what you have included.

 Some practitioners talk of specific placement, i.e., being at your eye level in fairly specific places in your home or work.
 There are also stories of vision boards that were created and packed away for a few years before being re-discovered–and significant parts of the vision board were now reality.